DominickSantaMaria/MyHostFrontEndApplication/README.md

 Added functionality to tableTemplate.html using sessionStorage to pass table selection information to change template to selected table.
 So far, only the table displayed, table name, and how many seats the selection has changed.
 Need to create a dyanmic change for the placeholder time and adjust table sizing.
 Plan to code confirm table selection next.

+Added nav bar that we can add more buttons if necessarily and css to go along.
+No functionality for the logout or account buttons yet.

 Next Steps:
 1. Create user home screen to see restaurants/reservations.
 2. Figure out how to make interactive pages for the table configurations / choose table in restaurant.